- Who We Are

 After helping Bo steer to the ground, Michael’s first thought on touchdown was: I have to do that again.
 Like, right now.

 The two-hour drive home took no time at all.
-Each of the friends took turns telling of their experience, sharing every last detail with one another and celebrating their individual victories.
-They were in awe of the customer service they received throughout the course of the day and were in awe of the professionalism, dedication and positive attitudes exhibited by every member of the WSC team.
+Each of the friends took turns telling of their experience, sharing every detail with one another and celebrating their individual victories.
+They were in awe of the customer service they received throughout the course of the day and the professionalism, dedication and positive attitudes exhibited by every member of the WSC team.

 What’s more, they were struck by the humility they encountered.
 It was only after Michael jumped that he learned (from someone else) that Bo and his wife, Alex, own Wisconsin Skydiving Center.

-With more than 13,000 jumps, Bo is extremely experienced,highly credentialed, and internationally respected.
+With more than 13,000 jumps, Bo is extremely experienced, highly credentialed, and internationally respected.
 He’s a tandem instructor, safety and training advisor for the US Parachute Association, pilot, master rigger, plane mechanic and certified aircraft inspector.
-Having taken more than 8,000 people on their first jump.
+He has taken more than 8,000 people on their first jump.
 Michael didn’t know it at the time, but by trusting this incredibly patient and kind man, he had put his life in some of the most capable hands in the country.

 Michael and his friends are WSC fans for life.

 Since his day at Wisconsin Skydiving Center, Michael has watched his tandem video over and over again.
 He’s shared it with anyone and everyone who expresses interest in his experience.
 His favorite moment in the video is when the camera flyer captures Michael from above as he’s standing on the step, preparing to jump.
 You can see the ground below.
 You can see the gravity of what he’s about to do.
-It’s huge.
-For anyone, and especially someone who’s avoided being more than three feet off the ground his entire life.
+It’s huge for anyone – but especially someone who’s avoided being more than three feet off the ground his entire life.

 Michael’s time in the sky is just beginning.
 He has already volunteered to go up with several people who, like him, say they want to do it “one day”.
 If he can do it, he knows anyone can.
 But he’s not going to rest on his laurels waiting for a fresh buddy.
 If no one steps up to step out, he’ll do it again by himself.
 In fact, he’s considering learning how to skydive solo through the Accelerated Freefall Program.